Skip to main content

 2. You will receive calendar invitations with links to your chosen session after completing the registration form.

-In person workshops are hosted in SHA018 unless otherwise indicated.
+In person workshops are usually hosted in Shawenjigewining Hall or Charles Hall classrooms.

 Online workshops are delivered via an online platform like Google Meet or Zoom.